+The bridge replacement and approach work cost an estimated $7.5 million and is fully funded by Pennsylvania Turnpike Commission toll revenue.
 The design and construction of this project is being administered by the Pennsylvania Turnpike Commission with the participation of PennDOT District 9-0.